jr-marquez/ksqldbWorkshop/labs/05_usecase_realtime_inventory_ETL.md

 ```bash
 ksql> select * from users_by_key where id='4';
 ```
-lets do a left join to get who is ordering what
+lets do a left join to get who is ordering what (STREAM-TABLE JOIN, any idea?)
 ```bash
 CREATE STREAM enriched_orders AS
     SELECT o.order_id,